User Guide

 2

-On the Electric Vehicle Suitability Assessment page, click the New assessment button.
+From the Electric Vehicle Suitability Assessment page, click + New assessment.

 3